 Identifying Your Workplace Injury

-Attorney Richard A. Jaffe Will Put Experience to Work for You
+Attorney Richard A. Jaffe Will Put Experience and Integrity to Work for You

 No matter where you work - at a construction site, an office building or a restaurant or grocery store - an injury or illness you may have could have been directly linked to your job.
 While some injuries, such as a broken bone or fracture, may be obvious, some work-related pain or occupational diseases may develop gradually, leaving many unsure of whether it was caused by work.